signalogic/SigSRF_SDK/mediaTest_readme.md

 2. If you run mediaMin with static session configuation, make sure your session config file has:

- - "termN.codec_type" set to G711 uLaw/ALaw, AMR, or other codec for which Wireshark has built-in decoding
+ - "termN.codec_type" set to G711 uLaw/ALaw, AMR, or other codec for which Wireshark has built-in decoding<br/>
- - "termN.rtp_payload_type" field should be set to  0 (zero) for uLaw, 8 (eight) for ALaw, or a dynamic payload type for AMR
+ - "termN.rtp_payload_type" field should be set to  0 (zero) for uLaw, 8 (eight) for ALaw, or a dynamic payload type for AMR<br/>

     N should be 1 or 2, depending on which endpoint is the desired output endpoint